-Nowhere to go but out, Nowhere to come but back.
+Nowhere to go but out.
+Nowhere to come but back.

 BURIED ALIVE IN A PHANTOM PYRAMID!
-CAPT.
-G. SPAULDING (ret.)
-It was years before Spaulding was able to come forward and relive the horror.
 2 MYSTERIOUS PLASTIC DISK CAN TALK!
 Anthropologists ask, "Where do we go from here?"
 5 HIS WORD WAS THEIR COMMAND!
 Demented explorer subjugates entire tribe through the magic of a flashlight and transistor radio.
 8 95-YEAR-OLD TREASURE HUNTER REVEALS SECRETS OF ETERNAL YOUTH!
 VINCE KOZINSKI Successful businessman says no to 9-to-5.
 10 FAMOUS ADVENTURE SCRIBE VANISHES AS HELPLESS FRIENDS LOOK ON.
 Scientific community shattered by loss.
 11 THE ESSENTIALS LAID BARE FOR ALL TO SEE.
 12 MESSAGES FROM THE TOMB!
 13 by CAPTAIN G. SPAULDING (ret.)